jk-jeon/jk-jeon.github.io/_posts/2023-08-07-optimal-bounds-integer-division.md

 has the length at least $1$, so it must admit an integer solution.
 Now, we are interested in the bit-width of $\left\lceil\frac{2^{k}}{q}\right\rceil$, which must be the smallest possible magic number if $k$ admits at least one solution.
 Since the smallest admissible $k$ is at most the smallest $k$ satisfying $2^{k}\geq vq$, thus we must have $vq>2^{k-1}$, so $\frac{2^{k}}{q} < 2v$.
 And the right-hand side is of at most one bit larger than the word size.

-Actually, there is an alternative way of dealing with the case of too large magic number, which is to consider a slightly different formula: instead of just doing a multiplication and then a shift, add another magic number after the multiplication and before the shift.
-Using the notations from **Theorem 2**, what this describes is to come up with some $\zeta$ so that we leverage the identity
+Actually, there is an alternative way of dealing with the case of too large magic number, which is to consider a slightly different formula: instead of just doing a multiplication and then a shift, perform an addition by another magic number between those two operations.
+Using the notations from **Theorem 2**, what this means is that we have some $\zeta$ satisfying the equality

 $$
   \left\lfloor nx \right\rfloor = \left\lfloor n\xi + \zeta \right\rfloor
 $$

 instead of $\left\lfloor nx \right\rfloor = \left\lfloor n\xi \right\rfloor$.
 The presence of this $\zeta$ might allow us to have a smaller magic number so that it fits into a word.
-The topic of the next section is about the condition for having the above identity.
+The topic of the next section is about the condition for having the above equality.

-Here is a small remark before getting into the next section: this trick of having $\zeta$ is probably useful for $32$-bit divisions, but not so much for $64$-bit divisions.
-The reason is because addition is no longer a trivial operation since the result of the multiplication $mn$ spans two $64$-bit blocks.
+Here is a small remark before getting into the next section: this trick of having $\zeta$ is probably not so useful for $64$-bit divisions, because addition is no longer a trivial operation since the result of the multiplication $mn$ spans two $64$-bit blocks.
 We need an `adc` (add-with-carry) instruction or an equivalent, which is not particularly well-optimized in typical x86-64 CPU's.
 I did not do a benchmark, but I am guessing that it probably yields worse performance.
-For the $32$-bit case, things can be done inside $64$-bits so presumably it is better than the method explained in this section, but it [seems](https://godbolt.org/z/rxzY6raE4) compilers do not do so anyway.
+Presumably, this trick however might give a better performance than the method explained in this section for the $32$-bit case, as every operation be done inside $64$-bits.
+But it [seems](https://godbolt.org/z/rxzY6raE4) compilers do not do so anyway.
 I do not know if this is because it actually performs worse, or because they just did not bother to implement it.

 # Multiply-add-and-shift rather than multiply-shift